 Iverson’s Pits – Gettysburg’s Bloody Battlefield

-On July 1st of 1863, Alfred Iverson ordered his brigade across an open field now known as Iverson’s Pits at Gettysburg.
+On July 1st, 1863, Alfred Iverson ordered his brigade across an open field known as Iverson’s Pits at Gettysburg.
 His North Carolinian soldiers marched in a tight formation until Union troops surprised them, rising from behind a stone wall and opening fire on the brigade.
-Five hundred rebel soldiers marched forward, so beautifully aligned and fell dead or wounded ‘on a line as straight as a dress parade,’ Iverson reported.
+Five hundred rebel soldiers marched forward, so beautifully aligned, and fell dead or wounded ‘on a line as straight as a dress parade,’ Iverson reported.

 He stated that his soldiers fought nobly, without one man running away in fear.